UoaWDCC/auis-portal/strapi/README.md

 ### How To Run

-In order to run Strapi locally, This assumes that the current working directory is
+In order to run Strapi locally, Make sure you first have the database running.
+Then, this assumes that the current working directory is

 ```bash
 cd strapi